Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Ava waved at her and adjusted her mic.
 "So something big’s gonna happen with the Gao?"

 Jason’s voice: *"Yeah.
-Apparently the Great Father just showed up on the Rich Plains in person…"*
+Apparently the Great Father just showed up on the Rich Plains in person..."*

 ---